Lozarta-V/R-Studio-Power-Bi-Project/README.md

 # Hollywood Movie Performance 2007-2011

 ## Dataset Description
 The dataset used in this project contains information about Hollywood movies from 2007 to 2011, including details such as movie title, genre, lead studio, Rotten Tomatoes rating, audience score, worldwide gross, and profitability.
-I

 ## Data Preparation Steps in R Studio
 1. Loaded the "Hollywood Most Profitable Stories" dataset as a CSV file into R Studio.